git-calvin/macos-setup/README.md

 ```

 Look for the  `(synthesized)` section with the name `Macintosh HD - Data` , see `Identifier` similar to `disk2s1`.

+Replace your `Identifier` in place of `disk2s1` on the following commands.

 ```bash
 $ diskutil apfs unlockVolume disk2s1